WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

 = 4.2.0 =
 * Feature - Added setting to select Edwiser Gutenberg block template pages.
-		  - We’ve introduced a new Template Selection feature in the Edwiser Bridge settings, allowing you to choose which WordPress pages use Gutenberg blocks for the particular pages.
+		  - We've introduced a new Template Selection feature in the Edwiser Bridge settings, allowing you to choose which WordPress pages use Gutenberg blocks for the particular pages.
 * Fix 	  - Resolved image synchronization issues when the server has allow_url_fopen disabled.

 = 4.1.0 =